zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/GridDataKeyFactory.md

 ---

 # Kendo.Mvc.UI.Fluent.GridDataKeyFactory
-Creates data key for the !:Grid{T}.
+Creates data key for the 1.